borjasotomayor/icpc-midcentral-usa-website/about.rst

 or not (this system accomplishes this by running the team’s solution through a variety of automated tests).
-Teams are ranked first on the number of problems solved, and then on the time it took them to solve a problem (with time penalties applied for submissions of incorrect solutions).
+Teams are ranked first on the number of problems solved, and then on the time it took them to solve a problem (with time penalties applied for problems that are solved after more than one try).

 Throughout the contest, teams can see a scoreboard showing each team’s rank and the problems that they have solved (scoreboards from past regionals are also